Bahamut (Final Fantasy): Appearances

 In the first Final Fantasy video game, Bahamut appears as a non-playable character who empowers the player's party members.
 In Final Fantasy III, the player is able to battle against Bahamut; upon defeating him, he becomes a character the player can summon to aid them in battle.
 He appears in future Final Fantasy games as a boss, summon, or both; in Final Fantasy VII, Bahamut appears alongside "Neo Bahamut" and "Bahamut ZERO", more powerful versions, as a summon.
 In Final Fantasy IX, Bahamut is a summon that exists within the character Garnet, whose mother, Queen Brahne, uses to betray the antagonist Kuja, only for him to take control, using Bahamut to kill her.
 He later attempts to destroy Garnet's kingdom with Bahamut, but Garnet and fellow summoner Eiko summon the creature Alexander, defeating Bahamut.
 In Final Fantasy X, Bahamut appears as a young boy who guides protagonist Tidus through the world of Spira.
 He is eventually accessible as a summonable ally in combat and helping Yuna defeat Sin.
 A variant of Bahamut appears in Final Fantasy X-2 called Dark Bahamut, having been corrupted.
+Bahamut also appears in Final Fantasy XI as an Avatar, though he is unable to be summoned by players and is a prominent figure in the Chains of Promathia storyline.
+Although Bahamut does not make an appearance in Final Fantasy XII, the Sky Fortress Bahamut serves as the game's final dungeon; additionally, the final boss the Undying, the merged form of antagonists Vayne Carudas Solidor and the rogue Occuria Venat, uses abilities associated with Bahamut during the battle.
+Bahamut makes an appearance as a boss and unlockable summon in the sequel Final Fantasy XII: Revenant Wings.
 In Final Fantasy XIII, Bahamut can be summoned by the character Oerba Yun Fang.

 In Final Fantasy XIV, Bahamut appears as a primal known as the "Dreadwyrm" and was used to explain the changes from the original release to A Realm Reborn by destroying much of the game world.
-His fate is later explored in the Binding Coil of Bahamut raid series that serve as both endgame activities and an epilogue to the original game, while Bahamut himself is the final boss of the overall storyline.
-Bahamut is also an optional superboss in the Unending Coil of Bahamut (Ultimate) raid in the Stormblood expansion, where players must clear a gauntlet consisting of multiple bosses and phases from the Binding Coil raid series before eventually defeating a more powerful version of Bahamut.
+His fate is later explored in the Coils of Bahamut raid series that serve as both endgame activities and an epilogue to the original game, while Bahamut himself is the final boss of the overall storyline.
+Bahamut is also an optional superboss in the Unending Coil of Bahamut (Ultimate) raid in the Stormblood expansion, where players must clear a gauntlet consisting of multiple bosses and phases from the Coils of Bahamut raid series before eventually defeating a more powerful version of Bahamut.
 Player Summoners can also use abilities associated with Bahamut, including summoning an aspect of the Dreadwyrm to aid them in battle.
 A stronger variation called Solar Bahamut can be summoned as well.